renzowu3/renzowu3.github.io/sso.md

 **Adding a Cloud Directory Identity Source**

 The `Cloud Directory` identity source uses a user registry that is hosted in the Cloud.
-The Cloud Directory hosts password policies and user information.
+It hosts password policies and user information.

  1. Click `Cloud Directory`.